Arcane2199/OnlineExam/README.md

 # OnlineExam

-Online MCQ exam made using mysql and django
+Online MCQ exam made using Mysql and Django